-While it’s not as well-known as some of the other places on this list, it’s still worth visiting.
+While it’s not as well-known as the others on this ‘best places to visit in China’ list, it’s still definitely worth visiting.

-You can get from Shanghai to Hangzhou in about an hour by bullet train.
-And it will only set you back about 80 yuan (US$11).
+You can get from Shanghai to Hangzhou in about an hour on the bullet train.
+(You can buy China train tickets here.)